dunba/Volley/README.md

 Mission:

 - Volley aims to become a major content aggregator and serve as the home for soccer fans worldwide to watch and share highlights and short clips of their favorite players, teams, and leagues, with friends across the globe.
-- A Future evolution of Volley would introduce E-Commerce capabilities, helping fans get apparel and memorabilia of their favorites.
+- A future evolution of Volley would introduce an e-commerce store, helping fans get apparel and memorabilia of their favorites.

 Project's Current Features: